Travel Vaccinations - FAQs

 It is important to avoid mixing these two scenarios.
 If these immunisations are provided as an NHS service, then no charge can be made to the patient other than for certification if requested by patient (which is not compulsory).

-Practices also have to ensure that their policy is non-discriminatory and that this is not done contrary to the Equality Act 2010 (formerly the Disability Discrimination Act).
+Practices also must ensure that their policy is non-discriminatory and that this is not done contrary to the Equality Act 2010 (formerly the Disability Discrimination Act).

 Competencies: Travel health nursing: career and competence development

-Access to the RCN web page and their document, “Competencies: Travel health nursing: career and competence development” can be found on the following link:
+In 2018 the RCN updated their guidance on “Competencies: Travel health nursing: career and competence development”.